spointeau/sql-server-regex/README.md

 # Examples

+### IsMatch

+The [RegexIsMatch()](/examples/is-match.md) scalar function evaluates a regular expression against a string and returns 1 when a match is found, or 0 otherwise.

 ### Match

 The [RegexMatch()](/examples/match.md) scalar function lets you call a regular expression against a string, and returns the first result if there is a match.